cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 ![Description](images/aws_lambda_3.png){#fig:aws-lambda-desccription}

-Lambda function is just a function, named as “handler” here and the function takes three parameter - event, context and a callback function.
+Lambda function is just a function, named as *handler* here and the function takes three parameter - event, context and a callback function.
 The callback will run when the Lambda function is done and will return a response or an error message.
-For the Blank Lambda blueprint response is hard-coded as the string ‘Hello from Lambda’.
+For the Blank Lambda blueprint response is hard-coded as the string `Hello from Lambda`.

-Step 8: Scroll down, for Role choose “Create new Role from template”, and for Role name use isPalindromeRole or any name.
+Step 8: Scroll down, for Role choose `Create new Role from template`, and for Role name use isPalindromeRole or any name.
 For Policy templates, choose “Simple Microservice” permissions. (see +@fig:aws-lambda-policy)

 ![Policy](images/aws_lambda_4.png){#fig:aws-lambda-policy}